arnaudeveloper/msp430-HM10/README.md

               if(answer[2]=='M')    // It is a master
               {
-                  /* It is a master, so we must to save the MAC address */ master_detected = TRUE;
+                  /* It is a master, so we must save the MAC address */ master_detected = TRUE;

                   i=j=k=0;      //Reset